technoweenie/technoweenie.github.com/_posts/2011/2011-8-19-ie9-deletes-stuff.md

 </a>
 </center>

-Using more of the HTTP verbs lets us keep the URLs cleaner.
-However, web browsers don't understand them, so a workaround was needed.
+Using more of the HTTP methods lets us keep the URLs cleaner.
+Web browsers don't understand PUT/PATCH/DELETE, so a workaround was needed.
 Rails looks at a `_method` GET parameter on POST requests to determine what HTTP verb it should be recognized as.
 The [GData API](http://code.google.com/apis/gdata/docs/2.0/basics.html#UpdatingEntry) supports this behavior through the `X-HTTP-Method-Override` header.